sander-io/hasura-jwt-auth/readme.md

 This extension contains a `sign` function that does the the actual jwt signing.

 Execute the [hasura-jwt-auth.sql](hasura-jwt-auth.sql) script and add tracking on the `hasura_user` table and the `hasura_auth` function.
+An easy way to do this is by navigating to the Data tab in Hasura and use the Raw SQL form.
+However this doesn't display the example jwt token as output.

+Its also possible to use the `psql` client to load the script.
+Make sure that you connect using the same user as Hasura, or add a `set role` and `\connect` line in the script.

 ## Table: hasura_user